-A canine may be used to locate and apprehend a suspect if the canine handler reasonably believes that the individual has either committed or threatened to commit any criminal offense and if any of the following conditions exist:
+A canine may be used to locate and apprehend a suspect if the canine handler reasonably believes that the individual has either committed or threatened to commit a violent felony and if any of the following conditions exist:

-- (a) There is a reasonable belief that the individual poses an imminent threat of violence or serious harm to the public, any member or the handler. - (b) The individual is physically resisting or threatening to resist arrest and the use of a canine reasonably appears to be necessary to overcome such resistance. - (C) The individual is believed to be concealed in an area where entry by other than the canine would pose a threat to the safety of members or the public.
+- (a) There is a reasonable belief that the individual poses an imminent threat of violence or serious harm to the public, any member or the handler. - (b) The individual is physically resisting arrest by actively fighting officers and the use of a canine reasonably appears to be necessary to overcome such resistance.
+Merely struggling against the officers control or running away is not sufficient justification for the use of the canine. - (c) The individual is believed to be concealed in an area where entry by other than the canine would pose a threat to the safety of members or the public.

 It is recognized that situations may arise that do not fall within the provisions set forth in this policy.
-In any such case, a standard of objective reasonableness shall be used to review the decision to use a canine in view of the totality of the circumstances.
+Such events require consideration of the totality of the circumstances and the use of an objective reasonableness standardapplied to the decision to use a canine..